 • Never reuse solutions.
 Discard used solutions immediately.

-• Never use home-made saline.
+• Never use homemade saline.

-• Never store contact lenses in non-sterile fluids such as distilled water, tap water, bottled water, or home-purified water.
+• Never store contact lenses in non-sterile fluids such as distilled water, tap water, bottled water or home-purified water.

-WARNING SIGNS – If an eye becomes red or uncomfortable while a contact lens is in place, REMOVE the lens immediately.
+Warning signs: If an eye becomes red or uncomfortable while a contact lens is in place, remove the lens immediately.
 If the problem continues after the lens has been removed, see your eye care professional immediately.
 Make an emergency appointment if needed.